AI engineering becomes a separate discipline when the model stops being an impressive demo and starts shaping product behavior, cost, and operations.

 Related chapters

-- Hands-On Large Language Models (short summary) - Provides core LLM mechanics that are required to make production AI architecture decisions.
+- Hands-On Large Language Models (short summary) - Provides the LLM foundation needed to make architectural decisions more deliberately.

-- Prompt Engineering for LLMs (short summary) - Extends prompt and context engineering techniques directly tied to AI output quality.
+- Prompt Engineering for LLMs (short summary) - Expands on prompt and context design as a core part of AI application architecture.

 - Developing Apps with GPT-4 and ChatGPT (short summary) - Shows the applied path from API prototype to a usable AI application with basic guardrails.

-- An Illustrated Guide to AI Agents (short summary) - Expands AI Engineering into agent patterns: tools, planning, memory, and orchestration.
+- An Illustrated Guide to AI Agents (short summary) - Continues the topic through agent patterns: tools, planning, memory, and orchestration.

-- AI Engineering Interviews (short summary) - Reinforces the same concepts through interview-style questions, trade-offs, and architecture cases.
+- AI Engineering Interviews (short summary) - Reinforces the same ideas through interview-style questions, trade-offs, and architecture cases.